Paint.NET

 The effect of antialiasing on lines

-When Antialiasing is enabled, lines will appear slightly thicker and smoother (upper example).
+When Antialiasing is selected, lines will appear slightly thicker and smoother (upper example).
 Internally, Paint.NET uses x2 or x4 super sampling to improve the quality of antialiasing.

-When Antialiasing is disabled, lines are rendered in solid pixels and appear more jagged and thinner (lower example).
+When Aliased is selected, lines are rendered only as solid pixels.
+These will appear more jagged and thinner (lower example).

 Antialiasing can be switched on or off via the Tool Bar when the Text tool is active.